ptf569/C2concealer/README.md

 	--variant
 		An integer defining the number of HTTP client/server variants to generate.
 		Recommend between 1 and 5.
 Max 10.
+	--rewrite
+		[apache/nginx] Generate rewrite rules for a redirector
 ```

 ## Example Console Output